 A citizen of the United States who has a valid passport can visit any of the European Member States for up to 90 days.
 This means that for short-term international travel and business trips, there is no need to apply for or obtain a Schengen visa.

-- Residents of the United States who are citizens of countries with whom the EU has established visa-free regimes do not need to seek a visa to enter Europe.
+- Residents of the United States who are citizens of countries with whom the EU has established a visa waiver policy do not need to seek a visa to enter Europe.

-- The US residents of countries that have not yet established a visa-free system with the European Union must apply for a Schengen Visa in the United States to visit these countries.
+- The US residents of countries without a visa waiver policy agreement with the European Union must apply for a Schengen Visa in the United States to visit these countries.

 Please keep in mind that citizens of the United States planning a trip to Europe will have to apply for a visa waiver through the European Travel Information and Authorization System (ETIAS) shortly.
-This is a new European travel authorization that will be implemented by the end of 2022.
+This is a new European travel authorization that will be implemented from 1 November 2024.
 ETIAS will permit short-term stays in all Schengen nations for a set amount of time.
-This is one of Europe`s recent measures to tighten security to avoid immigration issues and unlawful terrorism.
+This is one of Europe’s recent measures to tighten security to avoid immigration issues and terrorism.

-By the end of 2022, all Americans traveling to 26 countries of the European Schengen Area will be required to have ETIAS.
+By 1 November 2024, all Americans traveling to 27 countries of the European Schengen Area will be required to have ETIAS.
 It also applies to non-EU countries: Lichtenstein, Iceland, Switzerland, and Norway.

 Documents to prepare

-Even though US citizens can travel visa-free to Schengen, there are still certain documents that they will need to bring with them.
-These documents include:
+Even though US citizens are allowed visa-free travel to Schengen, there are still certain documents they will need to bring.
+These documents include the following:

-- A United States passport that is valid for at least 3 more months past the expiration date of leaving the Schengen Area.
+- A United States passport valid for at least three more months past the expiration date of leaving the Schengen Area.

 - Proof of sufficient financial means, that proves that the tourist from the United States has enough money for the duration of their stay in Europe.